-- a) Development will respect and reinforce the general physical patterns and character of Established Neighbourhoods with respect to: - Patterns of street, blocks and lanes, parks and public building sites that provide good connections to the surrounding streets and open spaces - ii.
+- a) Development will respect and reinforce the general physical patterns and character of Established Neighbourhoods with respect to: - Patterns of streets, blocks and lanes, parks, and public building sites that provide good connections to the surrounding streets and open spaces - ii.
 General size and configuration of lots - iii.
-Heights, massing, scale and type of dwelling unit compatible with nearby residential properties - iv.
+Heights, massing, scale, and type of dwelling unit compatible with nearby residential properties - iv.
 Lot sizes and densities - v.
 Setback of buildings - vi.
-Continuation of special landscape or built form features that contribute to the unique character of the adjoining lands - b) The construction of energy and water efficient buildings shall be encouraged. - c) A high-quality design aesthetic is encouraged for all development and new construction. - d) Council may adopt design guidelines in the future that will be used to assess and review development applications. - e) Existing mobile/manufactured home parks and subdivisions shall be developed and serviced to the same standard as other residential developments.
+Continuation of special landscape or built form features that contribute to the unique character of the adjoining lands - b) Encourage the construction of energy and water efficient buildings. - c) Encourage a high-quality design aesthetic for all development and new construction. - d) Council may adopt design guidelines in the future that will be used to assess and review development applications.